KGrewal1/ruff/crates/red_knot_python_semantic/resources/mdtest/call/getattr_static.md

 reveal_type(inspect.getattr_static(C, "non_existent"))  # revealed: Never
 ```

-Attributes of objects of all kind can be accessed:
+We can access attributes on objects of all kinds:

 ```py
 import sys